On the Existence of the Adversarial Bayes Classifier (Extended Version): Main Results

-\end{description} Classically, the direct method of the calculus of variations consists of 1), 2b) and 3).
 In typical applications of the direct method, step 2) is almost immediate as it is achieved by working in the appropriate Sobolev space.
 However, showing step 3) is usually quite difficult.
 See \citet{Dacorogna2008} for more on the direct method in PDEs.
-In contrast, in our scenario, the situation is the opposite: finding the right topology for step 2) is quite difficult but the lower semi-continuity is a direct implication of the dominated convergence theorem.
+In contrast, in our scenario, the situation is the opposite: finding the right topology for step 2) is quite difficult but the lower semi-continuity is a direct implication of Fatou's lemma.

 As described above, one of the main considerations in the proof of Theorem~\ref{th:existence_basic} is the convergence of set sequences.
-In order to apply the dominated convergence theorem, we need the indicator functions $\one_{(A_n)^\e}, \one_{(A_n^C)^\e}$ to converge.
+In order to find a minimizer, we need the indicator functions $\one_{(A_n)^\e}, \one_{(A_n^C)^\e}$ to converge.
 With that in mind, we adopt the following standard set-theoretic definitions for a sequence of sets $\{A_n\}$: